 - Line a baking sheet with parchment paper.

-- With a knife, remove the leaves from the thick stems and tear into bite size pieces.
+- With a knife, remove the leaves from the thick stems and tear into bite-sized pieces.

 - Bake until the edges brown but are not burnt — for about 10 to 15 minutes.

-One cup of chopped, raw kale provides you with 33 calories, about five grams of net carbs, around two grams of protein and less than a gram of fat.
+Nutrition facts: One cup of chopped, raw kale provides you with 33 calories, about 5 grams of net carbs, around 2 grams of protein, and less than 1 gram of fat.

 Easy, Keto, Low-Carb Life

 Once you’ve tried these easy recipes for keto chips and have created some healthy habits, you can delve into recipes that require a little bit more time and work.